Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### Login via Face Recognition

-Once you configured Face Recognition, you can login with Face Recognition for Passwordless authentication.
+Once you configure Face Recognition, you can login with Face Recognition for Passwordless authentication.
 To login, call **loginWithFaceRecognition()**.

 ```swift
 let passwordlessEntity = PasswordlessEntity()